ProjectFirewatch/ProjectFirewatch/info/project/index.md

-# Project info/news and more coming soon.
+# Project info/news and more

 # July Change Log